doctrine/orm/docs/en/reference/events.rst

--  ``prePersist`` - The ``prePersist`` event occurs for a given entity before the respective ``EntityManager`` persist operation for that entity is executed.
-It should be noted that this event is only triggered on *initial* persist of an entity (i.e. it does not trigger on future updates).
 -  ``preUpdate`` - The ``preUpdate`` event occurs before the database update operations to entity data.
 It is not called for a DQL ``UPDATE`` statement nor when the computed changeset is empty.